kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 The same reasoning applies to integration tests.
 If starting the full service is inexpensive, an agent can test the real wiring, configuration, database integration, HTTP layer, and telemetry more often.
 The gap between "code compiles" and "application behaves correctly" becomes cheaper to cross.

-## Compile-Time Failure Is Better Than a Twenty-Second Runtime Surprise
+## Compile-Time Failure Is Better Than a Twenty-Second Runtime Surprise { #compile-time-failure }

 The difference between compile-time and runtime feedback is not only performance.
 It is also precision.